Prof. Stephen Eichhorn

 Marcus recently obtained his PhD, Cellulose-Based Biomaterials for Tissue Engineering, from the University of Bath as part of the Centre for Sustainable Chemical Technologies.
 This focussed on the development of cellulosic gels from organic electrolyte solutions, including the generation of semi-interpenetrating networks with chitosan to support mammalian cell growth.
 As part of this, he also collaborated with academics at the Physics Institute of São Carlos, University of São Paulo, investigating the interaction between the gels and carbohydrate binding modules.

-His research within the GelEnz project currently focusses on spinning cellulosic gels for fibre production and brings expertise in regression modelling, Design of Experiments and confocal microscopy.
+His research within the GelEnz project currently focusses on the autofluorescence of polysaccharides and spinning cellulosic gels for fibre production.
+He brings expertise in regression modelling, Design of Experiments and confocal microscopy.